-Kent’s Medway campus is part of Chatham Maritime, which houses the refurbished Historic Dockyard.
+Kent’s Medway campus is part of Chatham Maritime, which houses the refurbished The Historic Dockyard, Chatham.
 A multiplex cinema, the Dockside retail outlet, wine bars, restaurants, Dickens World and the Strand Leisure Park are all located within walking distance.

 Less than ten minutes from campus, entertainment venues The Brook and The Central host exciting arts programmes.
 The Brook also hosts a monthly comedy club.
 A variety of festivals are held throughout the year, including the annual Arts Festival.

 The nearby towns of Chatham, Gillingham, Rochester and Strood stand on the mouth of the River Medway where it flows into the Thames estuary.
 Rochester Cathedral (where Medway graduation ceremonies are held) – is over 1,400 years old, whilst Rochester Castle was built by William the Conqueror after the Norman Conquest.